teabow/android-json-data-cache/README.md

 # android-json-data-cache
-Json data cache for Android using SQLite
+Json data cache for Android using SQLite.

 You can use this cache to store you web services results and retrieve them in offline mode.

 Simple as this sample :